Economic stimulus investments in the wake of COVID-19 must support growth in wind energy, solar energy and energy storage

 Canada already ranks in the top 10 globally for installed wind energy capacity and in the top 20 for installed solar energy capacity.
 Over the last decade, wind energy has been the largest source of new generating capacity in Canada and has become the lowest cost source of new generation.
 Solar energy costs have been falling at an even faster rate.
 With our massive untapped resources, however, we can do much more.

 Our response to the economic impacts of COVID-19 provides that opportunity for acceleration.
 The pandemic has forced us to reassess many aspects of our lives and our economy.
 Life after COVID-19 will not be the same, and it can in many ways be better.
 If we are serious about climate change and our net-zero target, we need to reassess the future of our electricity system and “build back better”.

 We still have time to shape the future we want, but only if we act today.

-To receive regular updates from the Canadian Renewable Energy Association, please subscribe to our newsletter and follow us on Twitter, LinkedIn, and Facebook.
+To receive regular updates from the Canadian Renewable Energy Association, please subscribe to our newsletter and follow us on Twitter and LinkedIn.
 To get involved, learn how you can become a member.